 Providing significantly more power and options than a hand-held radio is a VHF/UHF FM Mobile radio used either in a vehicle or in the home as a base station.
 Requiring a 12-volt power supply these radios must be connected to either a mobile or base station antenna for operation.
-They are easily programmable for many functions including connecting to the Internet for several digital modes of operation as well as Amateur Radio communication satellites and monitoring other bands like Aircraft, Marine, Utilities, etc. Basic mobile radios of this type run around $250 second-hand.
+They are easily programmable for many functions including connecting to the Internet for several digital modes of operation as well as Amateur Radio communication satellites and monitoring other bands like Aircraft, Marine, Utilities, etc. Basic mobile radios run around can be purchased for as little as $150.

-They are larger due to the additional circuitry in them and are powered either by 240v AC or a 12-volt power supply.
-There are many accessories available for base stations including microphones, speakers, amplifiers, etc. These radios can also be connected to a computer to access even further functionality, ease of radio programming, and interfacing with third-party software.
+They are larger due to the additional internal circuitry and are powered either by 240v AC or a 12-volt power supply.
+There are many accessories available for base stations including base microphones, speakers, amplifiers, etc. These radios can also be connected to a computer to access even further functionality, ease of radio programming, and interfacing with third-party software.
 Their power output is typically around 100 watts though some are higher.
 With a good antenna, these radios are a lot of fun to use and hard to beat!

 There are many sources to purchase Amateur Radio equipment either new or second-hand.
 Whilst there are Internet sites such as VK Classifieds and eBay, Facebook has a growing number of sites where used equipment is bought and sold.
 Please note that most retailers and other sellers may want proof that you actually hold an Amateur Radio license before selling equipment to you.
 Unlicensed use of Amateur Radio equipment is illegal and will result in very high fines for unauthorised use of equipment and frequencies.
 If you want some assistance with what equipment to consider to get you started once you are licenced please Contact Us.